SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 ### Note that...
 Note that *one subnet gets one availability zone*; no spanning across availability zones.

-Scroll to the right in list of Subnets.
-The Auto-assign public IP Address has been turned *off*.
+Scroll to the right in list of Subnets. *The Auto-assign public IP Address is off*.
 We'll need to turn this on, since I want one of subnets we just created to be private and the other public.

 Also note that we only have 251 available IP addresses.
 We should be getting 256 (per the CIDR.xyz website), with a usable amount of 254.
 * [See VPC and Subnet Sizing](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#VPC_Sizing)